mylabpcb/myCPU/pages/en/mycpu/introduction.md

     <figcaption>myCPU 3D view sample of hardware layers</figcaption>
 </figure>

->This feature enable the upgrade of the features of the myCPU by replacing existing modules with new ones without altering the existing BUS module base structure.
+>The multiple layer  characteristic enables the upgrade of the features of the myCPU by replacing existing modules with new ones without altering the existing BUS module base structure.
 {: style="text-align: justify"}

-The **Module layer** enable the possibility to design logic devices in a independent way and connect them to the buses through the BUS layer.
-Additionally allow the development of complex logic devices and segmenting them into smaller modular components such modules, and establishing connections between these modules using direct flat wires and IDC connectors.
+The **Module layer** enables the possibility to design logic devices in a independent way and connect them to the buses through the BUS layer.
+Additionally, it allows the development of complex logic devices and segmenting them into smaller components such modules, establishing connections between these module segments using direct flat wires and IDC connectors.
 {: style="text-align: justify"}

-The **Auxiliary layer** enable the possibility to design your own display or output modules because of the isolation of the device, handling the output, from the module itself.
-The myCPU kit includes three display modules: a 4-digit Hex or Decimal number display, an 8-bit LED binary display using 3mm LEDs, and an 8/16-bit binary display using LED bars for a clearer representation of a digital value.
+The **Auxiliary layer** enables to design your own display or output modules, separating the output from the module layer using an output connector.
+The myCPU kit includes three types of display modules: a 4-digit display for displaying an hexadecimal or decimal view of binary values, an 8-bit LED binary display using 3mm rounded LEDs, and an 8/16-bit binary display using LED bars for a clean visualization of a digital value.
 {: style="text-align: justify"}

-The optional **Module Expansion layer** is used to design modules that due to their complexity and components density cannot fit into a single module board and you prefer have a compact module instead a wider one.
-{: style="text-align: justify"}

 #### Chained BUS module board design
 The BUS module board was designed to connect multiple BUS module boards together to form a **chained structure**, which support the myCPU layout formed by the modules.
-This is achieved by using two female connectors at the top and two male connectors at the bottom of the board connecting BUS module boards between them.
+This is achieved by using two female connectors at the top and two male connectors at the bottom of the board connecting the BUS module boards between them.
 {: style="text-align: justify"}

 <figure class="center">